-Whether you are a pro-gamer or a professional mechanical designer, there is no greater nightmare than your graphics driver refusing to cooperate with compliant software because the graphics control panel suddenly stops responding one day.
-Some games and software may require you to tweak a few settings on and off in your NVIDIA Control panel depending on its specifications.
-So, the question is, if you have been using your NVIDIA graphics card for a while now, and wake up to the news that the NVIDIA control panel won’t open anymore, what can you do?
+Whether you are a pro gamer or a professional mechanical designer, there is no more fantastic nightmare than your graphics driver refusing to cooperate with compliant software because the graphics control panel suddenly stops responding one day.
+What to do when your NVIDIA Control Panel doesn’t Open?

-There can be multiple reasons for the Control Panel not starting up.
-Trying to find the exact one can be a little stressing when all you wanted to do was try out the latest PC game you bought from the store.
+There can be multiple reasons for the Nvidia control panel to be missing or not starting up.
+Finding the exact one can be stressful when you only want to try out the latest PC game you bought from the store.
 (Wasn’t that enough work already?)

 Here are some common issues experienced by users and their solutions:

-The latest update by Windows 10 coined as the “Anniversary Update” may have interfered with your graphics card.
-This interference is probably due to a mismatch within the update which they may (or may not) fix in a future version.
+The latest update by Windows 10, coined as the “Anniversary Update,” may have interfered with your graphics card and led to the GeForce experience won’t open issue.
+This interference is probably due to a mismatch within the update, which they may (or may not) fix in a future version.

 Follow these steps to download the latest graphics driver and get your NVIDIA Control Panel back up and fully functional.

-- Right-click on the Start button which opens a small pop-up, and then click on Device Manager.
-Alternatively, you can also access this menu by pressing down the Windows Key and “X” key together.
-The Device manager is also available by searching from the Start Menu search bar.
+- Alternatively, you can access this menu by pressing the Windows Key and “X” keys together.
+The Device Manager is also available by searching from the Start Menu search bar.

-- Select the first option that says “Search automatically for updated driver software.”
-It will initiate a download via Windows so make sure that your computer remains connected to the internet during this process.
+- Select the first option, “Search automatically for updated driver software.”
+It will initiate a download via Windows, so ensure your computer remains connected to the internet during this process.

 - Click “Close” when the download and installation are complete.
-Close the Device Manager Window by clicking the [X] in the top right corner.
-You will be prompted the restart your computer, click “Yes” over here.
+Close the Device Manager window by clicking the [X] in the top right corner.
+You will be prompted to restart your computer and click “Yes” here.

-Once your computer has restarted, check if the NVIDIA Control Panel works now.
-Still stuck trying to play a game but NVIDIA Control Panel won’t open?
+- Once your computer has restarted, check if the NVIDIA Control Panel works now.
+Still stuck trying to play a game, but the Nvidia control panel won’t open?
 Check below for other solutions.

 Integrated Graphics Driver Problem

-Sometimes the graphics driver on-board motherboard may prevent your NVIDIA Graphics Driver from taking precedence.
-This may interfere with your Graphics Card, and the NVIDIA Control Panel won’t open at all.
+Sometimes the graphics driver onboard motherboard may prevent your NVIDIA Graphics Driver from taking precedence.
+This may interfere with your Graphics Card, and the NVIDIA Control Panel won’t open.

-As an alternative option, you can try uninstalling the Intel Graphics Driver entirely and leave the NVIDIA Graphics Driver as it is.
-If you are not able to uninstall the drivers manually, then you can use a tool called “Display Driver Uninstaller” (DDU), which is available on the following website: http://www.guru3d.com/files-details/display-driver-uninstaller-download.html
+Alternatively, you can uninstall the Intel Graphics Driver entirely and leave the NVIDIA Graphics Driver as it is.
+If you cannot uninstall the drivers manually, you can use a “Display Driver Uninstaller” (DDU) tool, which might help you with the Nvidia control panel not opening.

 Here are a few instructions before you start using the DDU tool:

-- The tool can be used in normal mode but for stability, Safe Mode is the best.
+- The tool can be used commonly, but Safe Mode is the best for stability.

-NVIDIA Control Panel won’t open while running as a background process? (you can go through this in the Task Manager).
-It may be due to a software called “VirtuMVP” that comes along with many of the new boards with on-board GPUs.
+NVIDIA Control Panel won’t open while running as a background process. (you can go through this in the Task Manager).
+It may be due to “VirtuMVP” software, which comes with many new boards with onboard GPUs.

 - Perform a clean Reboot/Restart.